 High level diagram of DJ Touch system

 There has been a plethora of touchscreen gadgets in today's market of consumer electronic goods.
 Smart phones and portable entertainment devices are expected to ship with some form of touch screen functionality.
 In particular, several multitouch projects have been successfully completed leveraging on the FTIR effect.
-These include and have served as an inspiration for our build.
-DJTouch demonstrates the ability to build an interactive display using minimal processing resources for low cost.
+These have served as an inspiration for our build.
+DJTouch demonstrates the ability to build an interactive display using minimal processing resources for a low cost.

 At the heart of the device is an ATMEGA644 which is connected to a CMOS camera and a LED driver.
 With only a RS232 serial port to communicate data to the computer, we had to push most of the image processing to the ATMEGA644, outputting only a stream of bits representing the background/foreground data of the screen.
-The LED display allows the user to confirm that the touch screen is functional, if the computer is not used.
+The LED display allows the user to confirm that the touch screen is functional if the computer is not used.

 The system relies on the program Virtual DJ Home, which simulates a DJ deck.
 Configuring the appropriate keyboard inputs to the turntable actions, the user's rotational motion across the surface of the acrylic is translated into rotations of the turntable.
 This allows the user to "scratch" music.
-There is also an additional play/pause button, located in the center of the touch screen.
+There is also an additional play/pause button located in the center of the touch screen.

 The project relies on I2C, SPI and serial communication protocols.
 I2C is used to program the camera to allow for optimal image capture of the touchscreen.
 SPI is used to drive the LED display, controlling up to a maximum of 64 LEDs using only four input wires from the microcontroller.
 The serial communication data stream is custom formatted in order to minimize the time needed to send data over the connection.